 It is instructive to study our analytical formula in limiting cases.
 When the black hole dimension is taken to be small, then the above formula reduces to the one derived in \cite{Basu:2025mmm} for the time evolution of Wigner negativity for pure states.
 Another interesting case is $t \to \infty$.
 At very late times, we expect that $S_0 \sim \tfrac{1}{D}$, $g \sim \tfrac{1}{D^2}$, and $e^{-S_2^{R}} \sim e^{-S^R_{2,\text{eq.}}} \sim \tfrac{1}{D}+\tfrac{1}{e^{S_0}}$.
 In this limit, we get

-This formula agrees with the answer for the Wigner negativity we obtained in the PSSY model in the microcanonical ensemble.
+This formula agrees with the answer for the Wigner negativity we obtained in the PSSY model in the microcanonical ensemble, and also with the negativity of Haar random states \cite{White:2020hgn}.
 Thus, the gravitational result appears as the late time equilibrium value for the negativity in our dynamical model of black hole evaporation.
 This also explains why two-boundary wormholes were the only relevant wormholes in the gravity calculation -- the Haar average over the Wigner negativity only depends on the second R\'enyi entropy, and the corresponding replica wormholes are two-boundary wormholes.